srImathE satakOpAya nama:

 srImadh varavaramunayE nama:

-[ Once AtkONdavilli jIyar, who was a sishyA of emperumAnAr, had gone to see nanjIyar; nanjIyar prostrated him and was standing, when this conversation happened: “I have not truly developed taste in bhagavath vishayam”; “as an AchArya purusha, why are you thinking like this?”; “true sign of interest in bhagavath vishayam is when we become very happy when we see bhAgavathAs (devotees)”. ]
+[ Once, AtkONdavilli jIyar, who was a sishyA of emperumAnAr, had gone to see nanjIyar; nanjIyar prostrated and was standing, when this conversation happened: “I have not truly developed taste in bhagavath vishayam”; “As an AchArya purusha, why are you thinking like this?”; “True sign of interest in bhagavath vishayam is when we become very happy when we see bhAgavathAs (devotees)”. ]

 கீசுகீசு என்றுஎங்கும் ஆனைச்சாத்தன் கலந்து